Information about original versions of numbers recorded by Elvis Presley.

 Hear Elvis's version on: I'm 10,000 Years Old: Elvis Country; Walk A Mile In My Shoes—The Essential 70's Masters Disc 3

-There's another connection between Ernest Tubb and Elvis, apart from this song: Tom Parker, Elvis's (in)famous manager, acted as one of Tubb's advance promo men at the time he made this original.
+There's another connection between Ernest Tubb and Elvis, apart from this song: Tom Parker, Elvis's (in)famous manager, acted as one of Tubb's advance promo men at the time he made his original version of "Tomorrow Never Comes."

 Tomorrow Night recorded by Elvis on Friday, 10 September 1954; Studio